ozzy2438/screen-recording/README.md

 - MediaRecorder API
 - getUserMedia API

-## Kurulum
+## Installation

-1. Projeyi klonlayın veya indirin
+1. Clone or download the project
-2. Dosyaları bir web sunucusuna yükleyin
+2. Upload files to a web server
-3. `index.html` dosyasını bir web tarayıcısında açın
+3. Open `index.html` in a web browser

-## Kullanım
+## Usage

-1. "Kaydı Başlat" butonuna tıklayın
+1. Click the "Start Recording" button
-2. Kaydetmek istediğiniz ekranı, pencereyi veya sekmeyi seçin
+2. Select the screen, window, or tab you want to record
-3. Sistem sesi ve mikrofon ayarlarını yapın
+3. Configure system audio and microphone settings
-4. Kaydı durdurmak için "Durdur" butonuna tıklayın
+4. Click "Stop" to end recording
-5. Kaydedilen videoyu önizleyin ve indirin
+5. Preview and download the recorded video

-## Tarayıcı Desteği
+## Browser Support

-Bu uygulama aşağıdaki modern tarayıcılarda test edilmiştir:
+This application has been tested on the following modern browsers:

-- Google Chrome (son sürüm)
+- Google Chrome (latest version)
-- Mozilla Firefox (son sürüm)
+- Mozilla Firefox (latest version)
-- Microsoft Edge (son sürüm)
+- Microsoft Edge (latest version)

-## Lisans
+## License

-Bu proje MIT lisansı altında lisanslanmıştır.
+This project is licensed under the MIT License.